asjadsaboor-10p/MongoDB-workshop/lesson-1/README.md

 C:\> mongo
 ```

 Note: This will connect using the default port `27017`.
-Use `-p` for specifying a different port.
+Use `--port` for specifying a different port.

 You should get something similar to this: